 The 2020 budget report discussed decarbonising power, industry, and heat.
 Recognised was the importance of reducing our carbon emissions in the UK.

 Stating that carbon from heating in UK homes needs to be “virtually zero” by 2050, low carbon alternatives will replace natural gas and other fossil fuels.
 The plan is to use a mix of green gas, heat pumps and heat networks.

 The Green Gas Levy will be funding a support scheme for biomethane – gas produced from organic matter, e.g. wood, plants, food and waste.
 The Heat Networks Investment Project will also receive £270 million to accelerate the gas grid going green.
 The HNIP will enable both new and existing heat networks to switch to low carbon options.

 Recognising that low-carbon heating is a must in homes.
 There are, however, no current plans in place to replace existing heating systems that include gas boilers.

 Before implementing, we must vet the alternatives thoroughly.
 While this is not the best news for the environment, it is essential for safety and cost-efficiency.

-What this means is that engineers livelihoods aren’t at risk – despite what the clickbait headlines suggest.
+This means that engineers’ livelihoods aren’t at risk – despite what the clickbait headlines suggest.
 With the switch to low-carbon looking to be a gradual process, engineers will have work for years to come yet.
 And while we wait for the switch, there is time to get up to speed on the alternatives.

 What Are The Alternatives?

-Heat Pumps are said to be a good option for those with plenty of land available.
-Ground, air and water source heat pumps alike are all considered as suitable alternatives to gas boilers.
+Heat Pumps are a good option for those with plenty of land available.
+Ground, air and water source heat pumps are all considered suitable alternatives to gas boilers.